BreakfastBrainz2/reflourished-obtanium/README.md

 # reflourished-obtanium
-Repository for hosting the latest APK of PvZ2: Reflourished
+Repository for hosting releases of PvZ2: Reflourished.